Distributed coloring and the local structure of unit-disk graphs: Conclusion

 \begin{qn} Let $\epsilon>0$.
 Let $G$ be a unit-disk graph $G$ whose vertices are embedded in a flat annulus of height $\sqrt{3}/2$ and sufficiently large circumference (as a function of $\epsilon$).
 Is it true that if $\omega(G)$ is sufficiently large, $\chi(G)\le (1+\epsilon)\omega(G)$? \end{qn}

 \begin{acknowledgement} The authors would like to thank Wouter Cames van Batenburg and Fran\c{c}ois Pirot for the interesting discussions.
-The authors would also like to thank the reviewers of the conference version of the paper for their comments and suggestions, and Mohsen Ghaffari for his kind explanations on the status of the $(\text{deg}+\epsilon \Delta)$-list coloring and $(\text{deg}+1)$-list coloring problems. \end{acknowledgement}
+The authors would also like to express their gratitude to the reviewers of the conference and journal versions of the paper for their helpful comments and suggestions, and to Mohsen Ghaffari for his kind explanations on the status of the $(\text{deg}+\epsilon \Delta)$-list coloring and $(\text{deg}+1)$-list coloring problems. \end{acknowledgement}